rzzzwilson/KiCad_Projects/SquarewaveGenerator/README.rst

 .. image:: DS1Z_QuickPrint3.png

 Not bad for a cheap little circuit.
+This shows a risetime of 2.7 nanoseconds.
+The ringing has a frequency of about 130MHz.
+Here the generator is working into a 50Ω load and the peak-to-peak voltage is just over 2.5v.
-It draws less than 3mA at 5volts, unloaded.
+It draws just under 30mA.
-About 30mA into a 50 ohm load.

 I have been building circuits on PCB lately using the PCB shops in China with through-hole components, but now I want to get into surface-mounted components